birneylab/varexplore/README.md

 For ease of use, the ideal settings for stitch for medaka samples have been specified in a profile called `medaka`.
 This can be activated with the flag `-profile medaka`.
 Always use this profile when working with medaka samples.
-If the genotypes that you are using have been obtained with the *birneylab/stitchimpute* pipeline, you should also use the `stitch` profile.
-In this case the flag to be used is `-profile medaka,stitch`

 ## Usage